mattbrock/k8s-minikube-eks/README.md

 	2023-08-22 15:07:51 [✖]  parsing kubectl version string  (upstream error: ) / "0.0.0": Version string empty
 	2023-08-22 15:07:51 [ℹ]  cluster should be functional despite missing (or misconfigured) client binaries

-Verify that kubectl can access the cluster:
+Verify that kubectl can access the new EKS cluster:

 	$ kubectl get pods -A
 	NAMESPACE     NAME                      READY   STATUS    RESTARTS   AGE